Tag Archives: Positive Change

 Contribution – what did you learn about contribution?
 Did you give more to the world in terms of your time, money or skills?
 Did you make the world a better place by giving more?
 Giving doesn’t have to be grand gestures, giving in the smallest possible way can often be the most impactful.

-That’s Step 3 of your Annual Review done!
+That’s your 2025 Annual Review done!

 Thanks for reading,